Srini-98/TEXT2SQL-EHRSQL/README.md

 pip install func-timeout
 ```

 Run the following.
-The generated file will be in the same directory as the json input gile
+The generated file will be in the same directory as the json input file
 ```
 ./eval/run_abstain_entropy.sh {json file from the inference step} {formatted output filename}
 ```